-Many households need water softeners without even knowing it, and spotting whether you need a water filtration system can be tricky, especially if your water is still running clear.
-However, if you have been noticing signs such as plumbing issues, scaly mineral deposits, or abnormally high water bills , it is probably the best time to invest in a water softener.
+Many households need water softeners without even knowing it and spotting whether you need a water filtration system can be tricky, especially if your water is still running clear.
+However, if you notice signs such as plumbing issues, scaly mineral deposits, or abnormally high water bills, it is probably the best time to invest in a water softener.

 Water softeners are water filtration systems.
 They work by replacing calcium and magnesium with sodium or potassium, lowering the mineral content of your water.
 If your location’s water supply contains massive amounts of these minerals, it means you have hard water.

 If you just moved into a new neighborhood and you’ve been noticing water issues, your area might be having a complex water problem.
 Unfortunately, not everyone is familiar with hard water, so here’s a brief explanation about it.

 What Is Hard Water?